dJPoida/roberto/README.md

 - `top`: List the running processes for diagnosing CPU and Memory Utilisation
 - `pinout`: Display the current Pi hardware
 - `uname -m`: Output what architecture (32 or 64 bit etc...)
-- `docker ps`: Get the status of the docker containers running
-- `docker exec -it docker_ros2_1 bash`: Run a bash terminal inside the docker container
 - `ip a`: List the network interfaces for determining the IP Address of the Pi

 ## Reducing Re-authentication on the Raspberry Pi